All About Rootkits. Definition, Types, Detection, Prevention

 At one point, the botnet based on the TDSS rootkit was thought to be the second biggest in the world.
 Following some concerted law enforcement actions, several arrests were made and the botnet entered a period of decline.

-The malware code however is still out there, and actively used.
-Unlike the ZeroAccess rootkit, TDSS is after your personal data such as: credit card data, online bank accounts, passwords, Social Security number and so on.
+The malware code, however, is still out there, and actively used.
+Unlike the ZeroAccess rootkit, TDSS is after your personal data such as credit card data, online bank accounts, passwords, Social Security numbers, and so on.

 The Necurs rootkit protects other types of malware that enslave a PC to the botnet, thus making sure the infection cannot be removed.

 Unlike TDSS and ZeroAccess, Necurs is an active botnet, and the cybercriminals behind it are still actively trying to grow it.